 Message frequency may vary.

-To stop receiving text messages, simply text STOP (and no other words or characters) to the shortcode or phone number from which you received the UTSA text message(s).
+To stop receiving text messages, simply text STOP (and no other words or characters) to the shortcode or phone number (starts with area code 726) from which you received the UTSA text message(s).
 After doing so, you will receive a text message confirming your opt-out and will no longer receive UTSA text messages to the phone number used to text STOP.
 Please note texting STOP will only stop text messages to the phone number you used to text STOP.

 Simply text HELP to the shortcode or phone number from which you received the UTSA text message(s) for information.
 For additional assistance, please email email@example.com or call 1-800-669-0919.